An introduction to human grooming

 These movements have to be done over and over to get any result.

-Whatever part of your hand that is not used directly in the grooming action may act to support it.
+Any part of your hand not directly involved in the grooming action may act to support it.

-The unused fingers may stretch and stabilize the skin or simply anchor your hand for stableness.
+Unused fingers can stretch and stabilize the skin or simply anchor your hand to a fixed point on your body.

 In some positions, you can rest your whole hand on your skin, relieving you from the weight of your arm.

-Your nail should pass over it repeatedly for a while.
+Your nail should peck at the same place repeatedly for a while.

-Once your hand is well positioned, all you have to move is the tip of your fingers(s).
+Once your hand is properly positioned, you only need to move your fingertip(s).

 Using the nail only

-The nail then performs most of the sensory signal reception and all the grooming work alone.
+The nail then performs most of the sensory reception tasks and all the grooming tasks on its own.

 Using the fingertip only